esoreq/Day_one/_episodes/08b-Python core tools.md

 {: .solution}

-# Finally f-string can do numeric notations
+# f-string can do numeric notations

 - We often would like to use different notations in different occasions